-Two styles of sediment accumulation at grounding lines can conceptually be distinguished: (1) deformation of sediments at the grounding line by push and squeeze, and (2) deposition (i.e., net input of sediment) at the grounding line supplied by mobilized subglacial sediments and release of debris from overlying ice by melt-out at or immediately in front of the grounding line.
-But, do these contrasting sedimentation styles produce two distinct grounding line landform morphotypes?
+Two styles of sediment accumulation at grounding lines can conceptually be distinguished: (1) deformation of sediments at the grounding line by push and squeeze and (2) deposition (i.e. net input of sediment) at the grounding line supplied by mobilised subglacial sediments and release of debris from overlying ice by melt-out at or immediately in front of the grounding line.
+However, do these contrasting sedimentation styles produce two distinct landform morphotypes?

-Morphological our dataset, there are morphological signs of scour and push occur at the lateral transition from a grounding zone wedgewedges to recessional moraine moraines along a single grounding line position (Fig. 6A, C).
-In Fig. 6C, recessional moraines appear to 'peel off' from grounding zone wedges, where wedge sediment appears to be pushed forward to form a narrower ridge.
-In these examples, there is some element of push of grounding line sediment over a distance that is comparable to grounding zone wedge widths (~100-500 m).
-The occurrence of crevasse-squeeze ridges within a recessional moraine field (Fig. 3H) is evidence for squeeze of subglacial sediment upward into vacant space at the ice base, butbasal crevasses, although the considerably greater amplitude of the crevasse-squeeze ridges (Fig. 3I) leads us to question the extent to which this same process occurs directly at the grounding line.
-While recessional moraines appear to form on flat surfaces, generally free of excavated lows that could be obvious source areas of pushed sediment (Fig. 3A, B, 6),3A, B,

-6), and the typically symmetric form of the moraines in the western Ross Sea (Fig. 5A, 9A) contrasts with similar features elsewhere whose steeper proximal sides have been interpreted as a product of push from short-lived margin fluctuations (e.g., Bennett, 2001; Winkelmann et al., 2010; Flink et al., 2015).
-Conversely, sub-bottom acoustic profiles only occasionally show deposition onto a preserved lower surface represented by an acoustic reflection horizon (Fig. 9A).
-More commonly, recessional moraines are formed from the upper-most sediment unitlayer, which would suggest that relief has been created by local sediment deformation.
-However, there is no strong evidence in our datasets for determining whether the moraines formed from cessation of along-flow transport of a deforming layer (an input flux), or from localized bulldozing of existing sediments.
-Any input flux would need to be extremely consistent homogenous both spatially and temporally to produce the consistent, quasi-linear and symmetric moraine morphology observed.
+In our dataset, there are morphological signs of scour and push at the lateral transition from grounding zone wedges to recessional moraines along single grounding line positions (Fig. 6a, c).
+In Fig. 6c, recessional moraines appear to "peel off" from grounding zone wedges, where wedge sediment appears to be pushed forward to form a narrower ridge.
+In these examples, there is some element of push of grounding line sediment over a distance that is comparable to grounding zone wedge widths ($\sim 100-500\,\mathrm{m}$).
+The occurrence of crevasse-squeeze ridges within a recessional moraine field (Fig. 3h) is evidence for squeeze of subglacial sediment upward into basal crevasses, although the considerably greater amplitude of the crevasse-squeeze ridges (Fig. 3i) leads us to question the extent to which this same process occurs directly at the grounding line.
+Recessional moraines appear to form on flat surfaces, generally free of excavated lows that could be obvious source areas of pushed sediment (Figs. 3a, b, 6), and the typically symmetric form of the moraines in the western Ross Sea (Figs. 5a, 9a) contrasts with similar features elsewhere whose steeper proximal sides have been interpreted as a product of push from short-lived margin fluctuations (e.g. Bennett, 2001; Winkelmann et al., 2010; Flink et al., 2015).
+Conversely, sub-bottom acoustic profiles only occasionally show deposition onto a preserved lower surface represented by an acoustic reflection horizon (Fig. 9a).
+More commonly, recessional moraines are formed from the uppermost sediment layer, which would suggest that relief has been created by local sediment deformation.
+However, there is no strong evidence in our datasets for determining whether the moraines formed from cessation of along-flow transport of a deforming layer (an input flux) or from localised bulldozing of existing sediments.
+Any input flux would need to be homogenous both spatially and temporally to produce the consistent, quasilinear, and symmetric moraine morphology observed.